 Very young learners can still start to think as scientists!
 They have loads of questions about the world around them and you can start to make a note of these in a mind map.
 Sometimes you can even start to ‘investigate’ these questions through play.

 The foundation resource is intended for elementary students or students who need more support.
 It is designed to follow exactly the same process as the higher resources, but made slightly easier.
 The key difference between the two resources are the details that students are required to think about and the technical vocabulary used.
 For example, it is important that students identify variables when they are designing their investigations.
-In the higher version, students not only have to identify the variables, but make other comments, such as how they are going to measure the dependent variable.
+In the higher version, students not only have to identify the variables, but make other comments, such as how they are going to measure the dependent variable or utilizing completely randomized design.
 As well as the difference in scaffolding between the two levels of resources, you may want to further differentiate by how the learners are supported by teachers and assistants in the room.

 Students could also be encouraged to make their experimental plan easier to understand by using graphics, and this could also be used to support ELLs.